hpc2n/gpu-course/1.basics/5.managed/README.md

        cublasStatus_t cublasDestroy(cublasHandle_t handle)
        ```

+    Compile and test the program:

+    ```
+    $ nvcc axpy.cu -lcublas
+    $ srun ... ./axpy 10000
+    Residual = 1.159904e+02
+    ```

-    Compile and test the program.
-The program should compile and run without
+    The program should compile and run without any problems but the residual is
-    any problems but the residual is going to be very large.
+    going to be very large.
 Why?
-Can you
-    fix the problem?
+Can you fix the problem?

     Hint: Is some familiar command missing?
-Compare to previous programs.
+Compare to `hello.cu`.